 The Village relies heavily on economically sensitive revenues and does not levy a property tax.
 Fund Balance, commonly referred to as reserves or rainy day funds, are important to maintain operations in the event of a sudden economic downturn as was experienced with the COVID-19 pandemic.
 These funds allow the Village to make up for any shortfalls and "keep the doors open".
 In accordance with the Village's General Corporate Fund Balance Policy, an unassigned fund balance for the General Fund should at a minimum equal 60% of the subsequent year's budgeted expenditures less transfers.
 Any balance over 65% may be transferred for capital or other obligations.
-Below is a graphic depicitng the timing of determing the amount and use of any surplus balances.
+Below is a graphic depicitng the timing of determing the amount and use of any surplus balances for FY 2023/2024.

-The FY 2022/2023 ending unassigned fund balance is \$30.3 million or approximately 69.5% of FY 2023/2024 budgeted expenditures less transfers.
+The FY 2022/2023 ending unassigned fund balance is \$30.6 million or approximately 75.2% of FY 2023/2024 budgeted expenditures less transfers.
 This is well above the policy limit and insures against revenue interruptions.
-Excess FY 2021/2022 Fund balance of \$4.5 million was transferred to the Capital Improvement Fund (\$2.0 million), Water & Sewer Capital Fund (\$2.0 million) and Health Insurance Fund (\$500 thousand) at the end of FY2022/2023.
+Excess FY 2022/2023 Fund balance of \$3.0 million is being proposed for transfer at the end of FY2023/2024 for use in FY 2024/2025.

-$\textbf{(1) Policy Exepnditure basis is next year expenditure budget less transfers.
-If not known assumed growth of 5\% in expenditures and the properties of the$
+(1) Policy Exepnditure basis is next year expenditure budget less transfers